Zhuweilong123/my_carla_sim/readme.txt

-Record my learning process in carla
+motion planning for autonomous vehicle based on EM Planner was realized in carla

-In Controller_in_carla File MPC and LQR Controller for Lateral control are realized.
+In Controller.py File MPC and LQR Controller for Lateral control are realized.
 PID Controller for Longitudinal control is realized.
-Lat_lon_control.py is used to test my controller.

-In trajectory_plan_path_planning.py File the necessary functions of path planner based on S-L graph are realized SL_planning_test.py is used to test my path planner.
+In Planner folder, the necessary functions of path planning based on S-L graph and speed planning based on S-T graph are realized.

-The version of necessary software  CARLA Version 0.9.12
+The version of necessary configurations:

+CARLA Version 0.9.12

 PYTHON Version 3.8.12